Natural Baby Life logo (480 x 130)

 Can I rehydrate baby wipes that have dried out?

-Of course, it depends on the situation, but in general, it is completely fine to rehydrate dried-out baby wipes to let them live another day.
-I’m not about to buy more baby wipes to replace the ones I have unless I absolutely have to.
+If you’re wondering if you can rehydrate dried out baby wipes, the answer is yes, absolutely!
+Of course, it depends on the situation, but in general, it’s completely fine to rehydrate dried-out baby wipes to help them live another day.

 In fact, I actually created an entire resource all about rehydrating dried-out baby wipes if you want a complete guide.

 Briefly, the best way to bring old baby wipes back to life is just to mix a few drops of baby shampoo and lotion into water, pour it into the baby wipe package, and shake it up!
-You could also add a drop of essential oil for fragrance but be careful to ensure that it will not irritate your baby’s skin.
+You could also add a drop of essential oil for fragrance but it’s important to use one that won’t irritate your baby’s skin.

-Even though you are adding a little soap with this method, however, you will still be adding water that hasn’t been filtered or sanitized nearly the same way as the original manufacturer so you could be introducing some foreign bacteria or contaminants into the mix, spending on the quality of your home tap.
-It’s likely not a huge deal but it’s probably best to use up the rest of the wipes within a couple of weeks just to be safe!
+Even though you’re adding a little soap with this method, you’ll still be adding water that hasn’t been filtered or sanitized the same way as the original manufacturer.
+It’s important to keep in mind you could be introducing some foreign bacteria or contaminants into the mix, depending on the quality of your home tap.
+It’s likely not a huge deal but it’s best to use up the rest of the wipes within a couple of weeks just to be safe!